 Remember that song I mentioned earlier?
 It captures the reason why Jesus had to die: “Today He rose and left the dead and Satan’s empire fell!”
-A new day was about to dawn.
+With His death, a new day was about to dawn.
 A new dispensation would begin.
-His death was not the end – t was only the beginning – and something wonderful was about to happen that would change the course of human history” The Resurrection!
+His death was not the end – it was only the beginning – and something wonderful was about to happen that would change the course of human history” We call it The Resurrection!

 1-7 “But at the first signs of dawn on the first day of the week, they went to the tomb, taking with them the aromatic spices they had prepared.
 They discovered that the stone had been rolled away from the tomb, but on going inside, the body of the Lord Jesus was not to be found.
 While they were still puzzling over this, two men suddenly stood at their elbow, dressed in dazzling light.
 The women were terribly frightened, and turned their eyes away and looked at the ground.
 But the two men spoke to them, “Why do you look for the living among the dead?
 He is not here: he has risen!
 Remember what he said to you, while he was still in Galilee- that the Son of Man must be betrayed into the hands of sinful men, and must be crucified, and must rise again on the third day.
 8-9 Then they did remember what he had said, and they turned their backs on the tomb and went and told all this to the eleven and the others who were with them.”
 (Luke 24:1-9)

 So it began; He who had been tortured and brutally put to death had actually returned to the land of mere mortals, just as He promised.
-His followers were overwhelmed and filled with joy.
+His followers were overwhelmed and filled with joy to see him again.
 One expressed some doubt.
 But the news quickly spread far and wide.
 Jesus was alive!
 He had conquered the grave.
 Death could not hold him.
 He had power over the finality of mortality.

 Many saw him alive as he would suddenly appear out of nowhere.
-Elated, they listened as He spoke to them once again.
-And the doubter even got to touch Him.
+First fearful, then elated, they listened as He spoke to them once again.
+And that doubter, he even got to touch Him.
 Soon their sorrow was replaced with jubilation as the memories of that horrific moment of unrelieved darkness on Skull Hill faded into the light of this now brighter era which had dawned upon mankind.

 The Resurrection is at the core of our beliefs as Christians.
 Without it, our faith is meaningless.” – Joseph B. Wirthlin

 Centuries have passed since those eventful days recorded in the ancient texts of scripture.
 And yet, the life, death and resurrection of a man called Jesus still remain the very life force of Christian humanity.
-Though these facts presented here today may be deemed laughable by some, we who are spiritually enlightened must simply wait and work, trustfully, patiently, always remembering what the Liberator Jesus said,
+Though these facts presented here today may be deemed laughable by some, we who are spiritually enlightened solider on, always remembering what the Liberator Jesus said,

 1“Let not your heart be troubled.
 You are trusting God, now trust in me.
 2-3There are many homes up there where my Father lives, and I am going to prepare them for your coming.
 When everything is ready, then I will come and get you, so that you can always be with me where I am.
 If this weren’t so, I would tell you plainly.
 (John 14:1-3 – Living Bible)